Flying Scotsman (railway service): London and North Eastern Railway

 In 1923, the railways of Britain were grouped into the 'Big Four'.
 As a consequence of this, all three members of the East Coast Joint Stock became part of the newly formed London and North Eastern Railway (LNER).

-In 1924, the LNER officially renamed the 10:00 Special Scotch Express linking Edinburgh and London in both directions as Flying Scotsman, its unofficial name since the 1870s.
+In 1924, the LNER officially renamed the 10:00 Special Scotch Express linking Edinburgh and London in both directions to Flying Scotsman, its unofficial name since the 1870s.
 To further publicise the train, a recently built A1 Class locomotive – at first numbered 1472 and, subsequently, 4472 – was named after the service and put on display at the 1924 British Empire Exhibition.

 Due to a long-standing agreement between the competing West Coast and East Coast Main Line routes since the famous railway races of 1888 and 1895, speeds of the Scotch expresses were limited, the time for the 392 mi between the capitals being a pedestrian eight hours 15 minutes.
 However, subsequent to valve gear modifications, the A1 locomotive's coal consumption was drastically reduced, and it was thus found possible to run the service non-stop with a heavy train on one tender full of coal.
 Ten locomotives of Classes A1 and A3, which were to be used on the service, were provided with corridor tenders; these avoided engine crew fatigue by enabling a replacement driver and fireman to take over halfway without stopping the train.

-During the General Strike on 11 May 1926, the Flying Scotsman was derailed by strikers near Newcastle.
+During the General Strike on 10 May 1926, the Flying Scotsman was derailed by strikers near Newcastle.

 No. 4472 hauled the inaugural non-stop train from London on 1 May 1928, and it successfully ran the 392 miles between Edinburgh and London without stopping, a record at the time for a scheduled service (although the London, Midland and Scottish Railway had four days earlier staged a one-off publicity coup by running a non-stop Royal Scot service from Euston to Edinburgh via Glasgow—399.7 miles).
 The Flying Scotsman had improved catering and other on-board services—even a barber's shop.
 With the end of the limited speed agreement in 1932, journey time came down to 7 hours 30 minutes, and by 1938 to 7 hours 20 minutes.